Census Dots

 Native American/Other

-Of the 1,466 places in Illinois, De Pue is the 545th most populous.
+De Pue is ranked the 575th most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+De Pue was ranked the 545th most populous place in the 2020 Census.

 De Pue's White Population